cameronking4/VapiBlocks/README.md

 ## Credits

 Vapi Blocks is inspired by other libraries like **ShadCN** and **MagicUI** so I want to give them credit for their work and inspiration, also I want to thank the **TailwindCSS** team for their amazing work.
+The UI for the site was made possible by @chonza!